Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 This course is designed solely for progression to Higher Education.
 Once you have a degree there is a wide range of business-based careers open to you.
 The precise nature of your possible career options depend on the degree course you complete.

-You will have 11.5 hours of timetable classes each week over three days.
+You will have 10 hours of timetabled classes each week over 2 days.
 Your personal tutor will support and encourage you throughout the duration of the course.

 The majority of learning is classroom-based on campus.